clalanliu/CompareView/README.md

 * R/r: Reload all images.
 * Box out the rectangle and press z/Z: Enlarge the wanted region.
 * Number key: Zoom in the image with the same region of the other image.
 * Double click: Zoom out to the origin one.

+(Window maximizing button is unsupported for the present and hence maximizing the window will result in unexpected error!
+Please resize the window by the mouse if needed.)